kundro/knowledge_base/cap_interview/UI5.md

 # SAPUI5 Overview

-SAPUI5 is a JavaScript-based UI framework developed by SAP for building enterprise-grade web applications.
+SAPUI5 is a JavaScript-based UI framework developed by SAP for building enterprise web applications.
 It follows the MVC architecture and provides a rich set of UI controls, data binding, and internationalization support.

 ## Key Features
 - **MVC Architecture**: Model-View-Controller separation for better maintainability.